MichaelCurrin/dev-resources/resources/javascript/packages/nativefier/index.md

 Then you can double-click on it in your applications directory.

-There are just license files and metadata left, but you can delete the directory.
+There are just license files and metadata left - so you can delete the directory in Downloads.

 ```sh
 $ rm -rf badge-generator-darwin-x64/